Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment: Abstract

 \section{Abstract}

 Previous research has sought to enhance the graph reasoning capabilities of LLMs by supervised fine-tuning on synthetic graph data.
 While these led to specialized LLMs better at solving graph algorithm problems, we don't need LLMs for shortest path: we need generalization from synthetic graph data to real-world tasks with implicit graph structures.
-In this work, we propose to unlock generalizable learning of graph synthetic data with reinforcement learning.
-We first design \emph{solution-based} and \emph{process-based} rewards for synthetic graph problems: instead of rigid memorizing response patterns in direct fine-tuning, we posit that RL would help LLMs grasp the essentials underlying graph reasoning and alleviate overfitting.
-We employ RL algorithms such as GRPO and DPO, aligning both off-the-shelf LLMs and LLMs fine-tuned on synthetic graph data.
+In this work, we propose to unlock generalizable learning of graph with post-training alignment with synthetic data.
+We first design \emph{solution-based} and \emph{process-based} rewards for synthetic graph problems: instead of rigid memorizing response patterns in direct fine-tuning, we posit that post-training alignment would help LLMs grasp the essentials underlying graph reasoning and alleviate overfitting on synthetic data.
+We employ post-training alignment algorithms such as GRPO and DPO, aligning both off-the-shelf LLMs and LLMs fine-tuned on synthetic graph data.
 We then compare them against existing settings on both in-domain synthetic tasks and out-of-domain real-world tasks with implicit graph structures such as multi-hop QA, structured planning, and more.
-Extensive experiments demonstrate that our RL recipe leads to statistically significant improvement on 5 datasets, with an average gain of 12.9\% over baseline settings.
-Further analysis reveals that process-based rewards consistently outperform solution-based rewards, mixing synthetic and real-world task data yields potential gains, while compositionality and explainable intermediate steps remains a critical challenge even after RL. \footnote{Experimental code and results are publicly available at \url{https://anonymous.4open.science/r/Graph_RL-BF08/readme.md}}
+Extensive experiments demonstrate that our post-training alignment recipe leads to statistically significant improvement on 5 datasets, with an average gain of 12.9\% over baseline settings.
+Further analysis reveals that process-based rewards consistently outperform solution-based rewards on synthetic data but not on real-world tasks, and compositionality and explainable intermediate steps remains a critical challenge even after post-training alignment. \footnote{Experimental code and results are publicly available at \url{https://anonymous.4open.science/r/Graph_RL-BF08/readme.md}}